estherokusanya/wikidata-toxicty/README.md

-# Evaluating Toxicity in Knowledge Graphs and its Effects in Downstream Tasks
+# Evaluating Toxicity in Collaborative Knowledge Graphs and its Effects in Downstream Tasks

 ## Description

-This repository accompanies my dissertation titled *'Evaluating Toxicity in Knowledge Graphs and its effect in Downstream Tasks'*.
-This project evaluates the toxicity of triples in [Wikidata](https://wikidata.org) by verbalising the triples using WDV, and then analysing the toxicity of the verbalisatin using the Perspective API.
+This repository accompanies my dissertation titled *'Evaluating Toxicity in Collaborative Knowledge Graphs and its effects in Downstream Tasks'*.
+This project evaluates the toxicity of triples in [Wikidata](https://wikidata.org) by verbalising the triples using WDV, and then analysing the toxicity of the verbalisation using the Perspective API.
 The downstream tasks examined are KGQA and Link Prediction, both implemented using LLMs.